michaeluno/admin-page-framework/readme.txt

 This is	a PHP class library that enables to create option pages and form fields in the administration panel.
 Also it helps manage to save, export, and import options.

 = I've written a useful class and functions.
 Do you want to include it? = The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
-Create an issue first and we'll see if changes can be made.
+Raise an [issue](https://github.com/michaeluno/admin-page-framework/issues) first and we'll see if changes can be made.

-= How can I contribute to improving the documentation? = In the [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework"), there is a folder named, **document**, and the md files are in the folder.
-They are the documentation files and they follow the [markdown](http://daringfireball.net/projects/markdown/syntax) syntax.
+= How can I contribute to improving the documentation? = You are welcome to submit documentation.
+Please follow the [Documentation Guidline](https://github.com/michaeluno/admin-page-framework/blob/master/document/documentation_guideline.md).

-You can modify these files and commit the changes.
-Before requesting a pull, please submit an [issue](https://github.com/michaeluno/admin-page-framework/issues) first so that we can discuss whether it is appropriate or not.
+In addition, your tutorials and snippets for the framework can be listed in the manual.
+Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

 == Roadmap ==
 * Add the ability to set text in the screen help section.
+* Complete the documentation.

 == Done ==
 * <s>Add: the date picker form field type.</s> Implemented in 2.0.0.